infobip/infobip-rtc-js-1.x-deprecated/README.md

 ```

 ### Authentication
 Since Infobip RTC is an SDK, it means you develop your own application, and you only use Infobip RTC as a dependency.
 Your application has your own users, which we will call subscribers throughout this guide.
-In order to use Infobip RTC, you need to register your subscribers on our platform.
+So, in order to use Infobip RTC, you need to register your subscribers on our platform.
 The credentials your subscribers use to connect to your application are irrelevant to Infobip.
-We only need the identity with which they present themselves.
-When we have their identity, we generate a token that you assign to them to use.
+We only need the identity they will use to present themselves.
+When we have the subscriber's identity, we can generate a token assigned to that specific subscriber.
 With that token, your subscribers can connect to our platform (using Infobip RTC SDK).

-In order to generate these tokens for your subscribers, you need to call our [`/webrtc/1/token`](https://dev.infobip.com/webrtc/generate-token) HTTP API method with proper parameters.
+To generate these tokens for your subscribers, you need to call our [`/webrtc/1/token`](https://dev.infobip.com/webrtc/generate-token) HTTP API method using proper parameters.
 There you authenticate yourself against Infobip platform, so we can relate the subscriber's token to you.
 Typically, generating a token occurs after your subscribers are authenticated inside your application.
-In response, you receive the token, which you can then use to instantiate [`InfobipRTC`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC) client in your web application.
+You will receive the token in a response that you will use to instantiate [`InfobipRTC`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC) client in your web application.

 ### Infobip RTC Client
 After you have received a token via HTTP API, you are ready to instantiate the [`InfobipRTC`](https://github.com/infobip/infobip-rtc-js/wiki/InfobipRTC) client.
 You can do that using these commands: